-We also recognize our responsibility to respect and protect the human rights of our customers, those who work in our network of stores, offices and facilities nationwide, and the many workers, including migrant and temporary that are employed within our wider supply chain.
+We also recognize our responsibility to respect and protect the human rights of our customers, colleagues and employees who work in our network of stores, offices and facilities nationwide, and the many workers, including migrant and temporary, that are employed within our wider supply chain network.
 We expect our Suppliers to also uphold human rights within their operations.
-This Supplier Code of Conduct provides standards on protecting human rights, adhering to applicable employment standards and providing safe working conditions for workers.
-Check out Loblaw.ca to learn more.
+This Supplier Code of Conduct provides standards on protecting human rights, adhering to applicable employment and/or labour standards and providing safe working conditions for workers.
+Check out our Human Rights Statement available on Loblaw.ca to learn more.

 Application and Acceptance

 The Supplier Code of Conduct (the “Code”), applies to suppliers, vendors or manufacturers who manufacture, package and/or supply (i) goods and services for resale (GFR); (ii) goods and services not for resale (GNFR); and (iii) agents, brokers and other third-parties (collectively, “Suppliers”) who conduct business with Loblaws Inc., its affiliates, subsidiaries, and operating divisions and/or customers (collectively, “Loblaw” or the “Company”).
 Suppliers must share this Code with their contractors, agents, sub-contractors and sub-agents, including any labour agencies, who are engaged to assist with providing goods or performing services for Loblaw (collectively, the “Related Parties”).
 Any reference to “workers” within this Code means the Supplier’s workers and Related Parties’ workers.

 By entering into any standard terms and conditions or other contractual agreements with the Company (the “Governing Terms”), you are accepting the terms of the Code (as amended from time to time) and affirming compliance with its requirements.
 The Code is not to be read in lieu of but in addition to your obligations as set out in the Governing Terms.